Philosophy, Rules, and Regulations

 All base runners shall be afforded a clear path into any base, including home plate.
 Defensive players are not permitted to intentionally block the base

-or plate with any part of their body.
-Any violation of this rule shall be deemed to be an obstruction and shall result in an award of one extra base to all
+or plate completely with any part of their body.
+Any violation of this rule shall be deemed to be an obstruction and the fielder issued a warning.

 For the purposes of this rule, an example of a defender "intentionally blocking" the base/plate shall include, but is not limited to,

 an instance where a catcher places his shin guard on the ground and in the base path towards home plate.

 For the purposes of this rule, if a play is being made on the runner, the runner shall either slide directly into the base or in a path away

 from the fielder.
 The runner may also give themselves up by veering off the base path and away from the fielder.

 2.7 Over Thirty Baseball Slide or Avoid Rule:

 When there is a collision between a runner and a fielder who is clearly in possession of the ball, the umpire shall judge:

 Whether the collision by the runner was avoidable (could the runner have reached the base by sliding, veering or otherwise without colliding),